sjosyamUCSD/cse15l-lab-reports/LabReport3.md

 correct directory rather than outputting every file path.

-SOURCE:
-ChatGPT was used with the given prompt: "command line options for find command line".
-Out of the list that was outputted, 4 were chosen and were individually prompted for more information that was later understood and written in my own words.
+**ChatGPT was used with the given prompt: "command line options for find command line".
+Out of the list that was outputted, 4 were chosen and were individually prompted for more information that was later understood and written in my own words.**

    `-type type`: this command-line option searches for files of a specific type.